London Marathon Training Plan: Beginners to Advanced!

 Finding the right foods for you and your stomach can be tricky and long.
 You need to start experimenting with healthy foods at the start of your marathon training plan.
 Over this time, your body will get used to the foods you are eating and you will be more consistent.

-There’s different times that need to be accounted for when thinking about your nutrition before a marathon.
+There are different times that need to be accounted for when thinking about your nutrition before a marathon.
 These are: before the run, during the run and after the run.

 Each of these will have different carbohydrate, sugar and protein amounts that suit your body when needed.